 When is a person deported for committing a crime?

-A non-citizen who is a permanent resident in Australian for less than 10 years may be deported if they are convicted in Australia of any offence for which they are sentenced to imprisonment for one year or longer (s 201 Migration Act).
+A non-citizen who is a permanent resident in Australia for less than 10 years may be deported if they are convicted in Australia of any offence for which they are sentenced to imprisonment for one year or longer (s 201 Migration Act).

 Such a non-citizen is similarly liable to deportation if they are sentenced to two or more terms of imprisonment in which the total of the terms is 12 months or more.
 Under section 201, a person cannot be deported after being lawfully resident in Australia for more than 10 years, except in very exceptional circumstances.